Classic Audio Repair, Inc ca reg.E88859

 Audio Workshop changed into Audio/Video Workshop under the direction of Neil Edquist after Fred and Neil split in 1985.
 Neil continued to operate the business until 2002, when Lucy's Bar took over the building.
 Neil unfortunately died from cancer in December, 2006.

-Also in 1985, Fred went to work for Matsushita (we know them as Panasonic) and managed the Panasonic Factory Service center in Kearney Mesa until 1991 when he left the company to pursue other matters.
-During the time at Panasonic, he obtained an MBA in 1990 from National University, graduating at the top of his class.
-In 1992, Fred obtained a professional Certificate of Hazardous Materials Management from the University of California.
+Also in 1985, Fred went to work for Matsushita (we know them as Panasonic) and managed the Panasonic Factory Service center in Kearney Mesa until 1991 when he left the company to start his own service business.
+During the time at Panasonic, he obtained an MBA in 1990 from National University, graduating at the top of his class in the finance emphasis.
+In 1992, Fred obtained a professional Certificate in Hazardous Materials Management from the University of California.

-In 1994, Fred opened Stereotech, at the present location of 3401 Adams Ave.
-In 2002 the name of the business changed to Classic Audio Repair, after it became clear that the Chinese production of cheap electronics that were largely unsupported by their non-Chinese manufacturers meant that fixing the "new stuff" was a quick way to go out of business.
+In 1994, Fred opened Stereotech, in Normal Heights at 3401 Adams Ave.
+In 2002 the name of the business changed to Classic Audio Repair, after it became clear that the Chinese production of cheap and poorly supported electronics meant that fixing the "new stuff" was a quick way to go out of business.
 Fred redirected the business to the repair and restoration of vintage gear.
 It remains so to this day.

 The Next Generation